-- Final versions of each of the project deliverables must be archived at your node and sent in a zip file to Lauren through the LFT:
+Final versions of each of the project deliverables must be archived at your node and sent in a zip file to Amanda through the LFT:

-- o Technical Paper and Content Innovation
+- Technical Paper and Content Innovation

-- o Presentation with full speaker notes
+- Presentation with full speaker notes

-- o Poster
+- Poster

 - Project Summary

-- VPS/Booklet Imagery
+- Website Image

-- o Final Imagery (Website & Future Use)
+- Technical Image

 - Study Area Shapefiles

-- o Optional Deliverables: Tutorial, Brochures, Google Map Gallery Inputs
+- Optional Deliverables: Tutorial, Brochures

-- Note: Due to the size of VPS Videos, do not send an additional copy of these in this zip file.
+- Note: Due to the size of Videos, do not send an additional copy of these in this zip file.

 Reminder: File Nomenclature: YearTerm_Node_Team_Deliverable_Draft (ex.
-2016Sum_LaRC_NorthCarolinaWater_TechPaper_FD)
+2017Fall_LaRC_NorthCarolinaWater_TechPaper_FD)